 Creating a successful B2B content marketing strategy is all about diversifying your efforts.
 Even though the most common content marketing method happens to be blogging, it’s simply not enough.

 Sure, B2B blogging does give results and is very effective.
-However, if you truly want to make the most of content marketing and get a higher return on your investment, you need to move beyond a regular blog.
-You need to take a different approach and maybe apply content marketing in a way that your competition isn’t doing.
+However, if you truly want to make the most of content marketing, boost your organic traffic, and get a higher return on your investment, you need to move beyond a regular blog.
+You need to take a different approach and maybe apply different content formats in a way that your competition isn’t doing.

 Content marketing is constantly evolving, and you need to keep up with it by taking an original approach to the whole idea.
 Do this while staying up to date with modern techniques.